Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 EKM comes as a comprehensive, all-in-one eCommerce solution that provides everything a small business needs to sell online, including essential features such as payment options and a domain name.

-And if you need a wide range of customization options, you get to select from over 100 themes.
+And if you need a wide range of customization options, you can choose from over 100 themes.
 All these features, from the free domain to the SSL certificate, are available on all plans.

 And since the service is based in the UK, its customer support is also located there.
 This poses a problem for international businesses, as it may impact their brand.